3097tanu/ISE-Research-Project/README.md

 ### **Data Analysis -**

-1. Exploratory Data Analysis (EDA) -
+1. Data Analysis (EDA) -
-    - EDA techniques, including descriptive statistics, data visualization (e.g., histograms, box plots, scatter plots), and correlation analysis, were employed to gain initial insights into the data and identify potential patterns or relationships.
+    - EDA techniques, including descriptive statistics, data visualization (e.g., histograms, box plots, scatter plots), and correlation analysis, were employed to gain insights into the data and identify patterns or relationships.

-2. Statistical Analysis -
-    - Hypothesis testing and inferential statistical methods, such as t-tests, ANOVA, and regression analyses, were conducted to assess the significance of observed differences and relationships between variables.
-    - Multivariate analysis techniques, like factor analysis and cluster analysis, were utilized to uncover underlying structures and segment the respondents based on their characteristics and experiences.

 ### **Visualization and Reporting -**